SDRAST/Electronics/README.md

 provides low level control and monitor capability for electronic instruments.

 This package is for general-purpose instruments and interfaces.
-Instruments and interfaces which are specific to DSN Radio Astronomy are found in the MonitorControl repository.
+Instruments and interfaces which are specific to DSN Radio Astronomy are found in the [MonitorControl](https://github.jpl.nasa.gov/pages/RadioAstronomy/MonitorControl) repository.

+View the [source code documentation](https://github.jpl.nasa.gov/pages/RadioAstronomy/Electronics) for the entire tree.

 ## Categories